Utah-CS3550-Fall-2023/assignments/hw2.md

 just make them a single sentence; the instructors use your answers to make these assignments more interesting and easier.

+Once you are done, commit everything and push it to Github. **Make sure to include the text "Please grade" in your final commit message** to help TAs identify the right commit to grade.

 How you will use this
 ---------------------